hanami/controller/README.md

 The request params are passed as an argument to the `#call` method.
 If routed with *Lotus::Router*, it extracts the relevant bits from the Rack `env` (eg the requested `:id`).
-Otherwise everything passed as is: the full Rack `env` in production, and the given `Hash` for unit tests.
+Otherwise everything is passed as is: the full Rack `env` in production, and the given `Hash` for unit tests.

 With Lotus::Router: